karlyndiary/DA-Cheatsheet/Tableau/[07] Tableau Architecture.md

       - Extract
       - Live
     - Data Model
-      - Join tables together using joins, relationships and union.
+      - Join tables together using joins, relationships and unions.
     - Visualizations
       - Tableau organizes the viz in three levels
         - Worksheets: These worksheets can also be created using two data sources[Extract and live] together called Data Blending
-        -
   - Server
     -
   - Consumer